dwclark/advent-of-code-2020/README.md

 Once again I was glad to have a REPL.
 I was having a hard time understanding the puzzle so being able to test and try things out to make sure I was understanding the puzzle was half the battle.
 Because the REPL made that experimentation easy, it made the day a lot easier.
 In the end, it was an easier day, which was great.
 I'm definitely a fan of ending Advent of Code on a easy note.
 If it had ended with the hardest puzzle, I would probably have finished less likely to try Advent of Code again.

+**v2 Addendum**

+Once again, python really lets you express things compactly with generators and enumerators.
+Since Common Lisp doesn't have those natively, I went with the more lispy solution: recursion.
+As far as I know, all lisps do tail call elimination.
+If your's doesn't, the v2 solution will kill your lisp.
+There is [one more generators](https://github.com/cbeo/gtwiwtg) library for Common Lisp that looks interesting and I may check out.